Celtx Blog

 Thrillers often rely on slow builds and clever reveals, while horror needs precision timing for scares.
 Celtx’s scene tools help you pace each beat just right.

-Storyboarding and Beat Sheets
+Beat Sheets

 Collaboration Tools